-Divorce Courts in England & Wales are currently experiencing substantial delays, and as a result, a divorce is currently taking anywhere between 6 to 8 months from drafting a divorce petition to receiving the Decree Absolute.
+Divorce Courts in England and Wales are currently taking anywhere between 6 to 8 months from drafting a divorce petition to receiving the Decree Absolute.

 How Much Does Divorce Cost?

-For uncontested divorce we offer Fixed Fee Divorce for £600 including VAT.
-This service is for a divorce Petitioner and provides you with a Divorce Solicitor take to you through the usual steps to legally end a marriage in England & Wales.
+For uncontested divorce (not disputed) our Fixed Fee Divorce costs £600 including VAT.
+This service provides you with a Divorce Solicitor take to you through the usual steps to legally end a marriage in England or Wales.

 For contested divorce (where one spouse does not agree to the divorce), or additional divorce services, we offer a Fixed Hourly Divorce Solicitor rate from £210 per hour including VAT.

-Court Fee: In addition to our fee, a Court fee of £550 is payable directly to the Court where your divorce petition is submitted.
+Court Fee: In addition to our fixed fee, a Court fee of £550 is payable directly to the Court where your divorce petition is submitted.
 The Court fee has to be paid whether you use an online DIY divorce service or a Divorce Solicitor.